JigglyTheDuck/swaptunes/docs/whitepaper.md

 applyOption(optionIndex: number): boolean // updates the state and returns whether the composition is final
 ```

-The `applyOption` function should be restricted so that it can be called only from the Jiggly ERC20 contract.
+The `applyOption` function should be restricted so that it can be called only from the Jiggly TokenComposer contract.

 ### Segments

 Segments are time-limited (initially 30 minutes) and require a certain number of votes to pass.
-This way, if there is low trading volume, segments can "pile up," and once volume picks up again, segment turnover increases.

 ### Immortalizing Segments